auzuma/.github/profile/README.md

 **Passionate about AI, software, or tech innovation?** We welcome contributions from developers, researchers, and visionaries - **we'd love your help**.

-📢 *Contribution guides coming soon — be ready to make an impact!**
+📢 *Contribution guides coming soon — please be ready to make an impact!*

 # Want to Join the Team? 🤝